krzysu/blog.myviews.pl/pages/2014-indie-html5-starter/index.md

 ## Publishers and web stores

 So your game is ready and you wonder "what now?".
 With HTML5 you can easily publish it to many different platforms and web stores.
 But making "real" money is hard.
 I'm still researching that.
 But [this guy](http://www.truevalhalla.com/blog/online-income-report-020-december-2013/) is definitely great about making money online.
 Below is the list of online places where I think might be good to put your game, but I haven't tested most of them yet.
-Use on your own risk! :)
+Use at your own risk! :)

 ### Application Stores: